ab-dragon/witchcraft_scripts/README.md

 # motivation
 Forget to select "Delete source branch when merge request is accepted" and "Squash commits when merge request is accepted" on your MRs?
+Forgot to tag the MR with a label?
+Your MR reviewer has noticed that your MR title does not follow the naming convention, and you have change it?
-And have to go back to all your MRs and check those boxes?
+Now imagine having to go back to all your MRs (in the complex merge) and make those corrections?
+Even worse, any change will rerun the MR, so putting even more pressure on CI resoures and time.
+During critical situations where you have to get your MR out quickly, this could delay the delivery.

 Not anymore - the cool tool witchcraft to the rescue.

+The javascript for gitlab does the following -
+* Automatically checks the check-boxes as soon as you enter the MR page
+* Does not allow you to submit the MR if
+    * The title of the MR does not follow the naming convention
+    * You have not set a label for your MR

 If interested visit the website of Witchcraft for more information about how the tool works- https://luciopaiva.com/witchcraft/
 If not, just follow the simple steps below